 Andreas Sannemann, Director, Soundquadrat, Germany.

-Clichés are the last thing you will get from Traffic Jams, with a unique ability to translate your needs into a soundscape that just cuts through the clutter".
+"A unique ability to translate your needs into a soundscape that just cuts through the clutter".

 Steve Speziale, Group News Director, Southern Cross Austereo

 "An insane resource when you’re on the hunt for fresh News

 “When I’m stuck for something fresh, Traffic Jams always come up with something original that suits the spot,

 or the moment – never disappointed; thanks Traffic Jams!”

 Michael Spooner, Promo Producer , 702 ABC Sydney/ABC NSW